All key terms related to professional recognition are explained here.

 Accreditation is a formal recognition of the equivalence of a professional qualification gained from a college and/or through work with an Austrian apprenticeship, regardless of whether this involves training from an EEA country or from a third country.

-Responsibility: Federal Ministry of Science, Research and Economy
+Responsibility: Federal Ministry for Digital and Economic Affairs

 Advice centres support individuals throughout Austria who need further information on the issues of integration as well as working and self-employment.

 These are the offices which you can contact that are responsible for applications for the recognition procedure.
 You can find out the precise office responsible for your profession using our Recognition Guide.

 Assessing foreign university degrees can be an alternative to the validation procedure.
 It is not binding, but can be obtained without too much bureaucracy.
 Academic evaluation of foreign degrees can be a very useful aid in practical work situations, e.g. for job searches, applications and preliminary discussions with the Public Employment Service Austria (AMS).
 Recognition (validation) is itself carried out by the administrative authority responsible for the relevant profession.

 Responsibility for school-leaving certificates: Austrian Federal Ministry of Education, Science and ResearchApplications are made online: www.asbb.at

 Responsibility: Austrian Federal Ministry of Education, Science and Research, ENIC NARIC AUSTRIA.
 Applications are made online: www.aais.at